rajkjain04/FSPML/README.md

-# Signal Processing and Machine Learning for Finance Coursework
+# Signal Processing and Machine Learning for Finance (FSPML) Coursework

-Coursework for Signal Processing and Machine Learning for Finance (FSPML) module in EEE at Imperial College London.
+Coursework for Signal Processing and Machine Learning for Finance (FSPML) module for Year 4 in EEE at Imperial College London.